Insider Tips for the Carolina Renaissance Festival

 TRAFFIC!
 Try to leave by 3:30 p.m. to avoid the mass of exiting traffic.
 Some traffic is inevitable though, so bring snacks and entertainment for the ride back to keep children distracted from waits in the car.

 If pirate-speak is common in your household, make plans to attend the festival Nov.
-4 and 5 for Pirates Weekend.
-Expect appearances by performers like a Captain Jack Sparrow impersonator.
+9 and 10 for A Pirates Christmas.

 Visit the festival's website for more details and upcoming events.